turbo-sim/barotropy/docs/source/tutorials/flashing_nozzle_fluent_tutorial.md

 Define a **new fluid** in Fluent:

 - Set `density` and `viscosity` as functions using your previously defined expressions (e.g., `barotropic_density`, `barotropic_viscosity`)
-- **Disable the energy equation**, as the barotropic model assumes isentropic behavior and does not solve for temperature
+- **Disable the energy equation**, as the barotropic model assumes a polytropic process and does not solve for temperature